 3. Finally, we talked a bit more about his education.

 The reason he can read is that a switched-on head teacher thought to ask the ‘naughty’ child who was daily sent to him for behaviour issues why he was so unhappy at school.
 The answer was that he was so many levels behind in his reading scheme that he just didn’t want to be there.

 He ended up going to the head teacher every day to read aloud for an hour until he caught up with the others.
 He didn’t recall any lesson or error corrections and he was pretty sure the head just got on with his job while the child sat and read through endless readers.
 Despite the lack of organised intervention, his reading age came up several years in that time.
-The hands-off “learn to read by reading” method certainly won’t work for everyone, but it explains his large sight vocabulary in adulthood.
+I certainly don’t recommend this ‘learn to read by reading’ because it could have had no effect at all, but it explains his large sight vocabulary in adulthood.
 It also explains his struggle to read unfamiliar words and his poor spelling.